An inflammation of the bladder (cystitis), or urethra (urethritis). The lower urinary tract consists of the urethra and the bladder.

 Chronic or persistent infection may require long term antimicrobial therapy.

-- Encourage fluids.
+- Encourage fluid intake.

 - Refill drinking bottles daily with fresh water.